What is the

 - Where did you get the data from?

-- A website called c-lei.org is aggregating the data produced by the pre-LOUs, and producing consolidated data dumps.
-Open LEIs is regularly importing these and making the information available in a searchable, browsable form.
-We are also making the data for the individual entries available through a lightweight API (see the API links on each page)
+- The Global Legal Entity Identifier Foundation (GLEIF), a supra-national not-for-profit organization tasked to support the implementation and use of the Legal Entity Identifier (LEI), provides authoritative information, updated daily, on all LEIs issued to date, and produces consolidated data dumps.
+Open LEIs regularly imports these and makes the information available in a searchable, browsable form.
+We also make the data for the individual entries available through a lightweight API (see the API links on each page)

 - How up-to-date are the data?